1.

 The patient in this question has just started on immunotherapy with Ipilimumab.
 It would be premature to assume that the slight enlargement of her liver lesion represents true tumor progression.
 This patient should be continued on therapy.
 Responses to immunotherapy can sometimes be delayed.

-It can take time before once sees a cancer respond to immunotherapy.
-One needs to be careful with stopping therapy too soon based on an interval CT imaging.
-Sometimes, responses can occur even after radiologic evidence of initial disease progression.
-Pseudo-progression refers to cancer deposits that initially appears larger on a scan, perhaps due to the infiltration of the immune cells at the tumor location, but will eventually regress with time.
-The patient had a CT scan performed to evaluate her abdominal pain.
-It was not a definitive restaging scan and this CT scan took place after her only received 2 doses of Ipilimumab.
+Sometimes, responses can occur even after the initial appearance of radiologic evidence of disease progression.
+Pseudo-progression refers to cancer deposits that initially appear larger on a scan, perhaps due to the infiltration of the immune cells to the tumor location.
+However, these areas will likely regress with time.
+The patient had a CT scan performed to evaluate her issues with bloating.
+It was not a definitive restaging scan.
+Additionally, this CT scan took place after she received only 2 doses of Ipilimumab.

-Ipilimumab is a humanized monoclonal IgG1 antibody that targets the Cytotoxic T-lymphocyte antigen-4 (CTLA-4).
+Ipilimumab is a humanized monoclonal IgG1 antibody that targets Cytotoxic T-lymphocyte antigen-4 (CTLA-4).
 CTLA-4 on T cells acts as a break for the normal immune system.
 By blocking CTLA-4, Ipilimumab unleashes the immune system leading to T-cell activation.

 This drug attained FDA approval in 2011 as monotherapy (3 mg/kg) x 4 cycles for patients with unresectable or metastatic melanoma (both pre-treated or chemotherapy naïve patients).